aloria/aloria.github.io/_posts/2020-11-30-stroganoff.markdown

   * Fill the pot with enough water to cover the pasta plus like a half inch
   * Put this on the back stove burner and turn it on.
 You're going to want to watch this boil while you do the other stuff.
   * After it starts boiling, poke it with a fork every minute or so to see if you can stab a noodle - if you can do that, drain off any water using the strainer.

+_or_

+* Prep pasta
+  * Chuck it into a rice cooker and even it out
+  * Add water so the pasta is barely covered
+  * Stir through a pinch of salt and some vegetable oil
+  * Close it up and turn the fucker on and forget about it

 * Meanwhile:
   * Put a spoonful of vegetable oil in the pan, then put the ground beef on top of that.